Skip to main content

 Message Hierarchy

-Message hierarchy examples with prominent offer text The offer needs to be the first thing the customer sees and therefore the most prominent message:
+The offer needs to be the first thing the customer sees and therefore the most prominent message:

-• Clear to grasp offer in 1-2 seconds
+• Clear to grasp in 1–2 seconds

 • Visually bigger than all other text

-• Draw attention to the reward
+• Draws attention to the reward

-• Ensure it’s never too long
+• Never too long

 Fonts

-Font usage examples matching brand identity Fonts are a key element of each brand’s identity and your referral design should be completely indistinguishable from the design of your own website.
-We recommend using the same headings and body fonts as your site but we will adjust the sizing to improve the message hierarchy in most cases.
-Find out more about how you can use fonts here.
+Fonts are a key element of each brand’s identity.
+Your referral design should be completely indistinguishable from your own website.
+We recommend using the same headings and body fonts as your site, but we will adjust sizing to improve the message hierarchy in most cases.
+Find out more about custom fonts.

 Make Sharing Simple

-Simple sharing screen design with clear sharing options The sharing screen is where customers will be able to use their preferred method of sharing in order to refer.
-To make this process as simple as possible:
+The sharing screen is where customers choose their preferred method of sharing.
+To make this as simple as possible:

 • Simplify and declutter as much as possible